castedo/dsi-spec/begin.md

 tuple of two to four non-negative integers.

 In a document succession, no fixed edition number can be a prefix of another.
-For instance, if `1.2.3` is a fixed edition number, then `1.2` cannot be a fixed edition number.
+For example, if `1.2.3` is a fixed edition number, then `1.2` cannot be a fixed edition number.
 However, a non-fixed edition number can identify a dynamic sequence of editions, such as `1.2` identifying the sequence `1.2.1`, `1.2.2`, and `1.2.3`.